l2beat/earl/packages/website/docs/guides/async-functions.md

 # {{ $frontmatter.title }}

-In JavaScript you very frequently work with promises and async code.
+In JavaScript you very frequently work with promises and async functions.
 Here's how to deal with them in **earl**.

 ### Successful promises